sysprod/prod/README.md

 <p><img width="800" src="/img/demo.gif?raw=true"/><br></p>
 </div>

-**Prod** is a tool for consistently delivering your project by yourself from development to production as fast as possible from dependencies fetching to releasing.
+**Prod** is a cross-platform tool for consistently delivering your project by yourself from development to production as fast as possible from dependencies fetching to releasing.
 It is a fast, CI/CD agnostic, composable and consistent tool that improves the edit-compile cycle time of developers from dependencies fetching to releasing.

 The key features of Prod are:
 - **Consistent**: Run in containers, like linux containers, virtual machines or locally